cepharum/hitchy/docs-source/api/hitchy.md

 Using `this.policy` is supported as well.
 :::

+### this.request

+This property is a reference on [IncomingMessage](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_incomingmessage) describing current request to be handled.
+It is identical to the reference provided in first argument usually named `req` of either handler.

+### this.response

+This property is a reference on [ServerResponse](https://nodejs.org/dist/latest/docs/api/http.html#http_class_http_serverresponse) for managing response to be sent.
+It is identical to the reference provided in second argument usually named `res` of either handler.

+### this.runtime

+This property is an alias for simplified access on [`api.runtime`](#api-runtime) of Hitchy's API exposing available components.

 ### this.services <Badge type="info" text="0.3.0"></Badge>

 This alias is simplifying access on collection of available services.